cwmacken/videoAmp/readme.md

 **SCALE**

-- NoSQL databases are especially useful in distributed systems or that needs to have high availability
+- NoSQL databases are especially useful in distributed systems or that needs to have high availability.

-- SQL style databases are great for transactional and processing large amounts of data reliably
+- SQL style databases are great for transactional and processing large amounts of data reliably.

 - SQL databases become hard to maintain when they become distributed